St Mary in the Castle

 The auditorium with it’s domes roof, box pews, gallery, cupola and original stained glass windows is used to stage events ranging from contemporary live music to classical, opera and theatre.
 It is also home to the Hastings Philharmonic Orchestra and can now have weddings.
 The seemingly miles of catacombs under the venue and the cliff behind are assessable to the public.
 The venue also has a cafe at street level and a bar in the auditorium.

-Weekly film shows of cult, classic, art house and worthy re-runs were added to the round of entertainment on offer and these resumed in January 2016.
+Weekly film shows of cult, classic, art house and worthy re-runs were added to the round of entertainment on offer and these resumed in January 2016, but have ceased by 2018.
 It now has a seating capacity of 600.

 Just login to your account and subscribe to this theater